Granola-Team/site/src/astro/src/pages/services.md

 # Our Services

-Details here on projects we finished and are working on currently.
+Information on our finished projects as well as what we are working on currently.

 [Return to Home Page](/)